tglauch/pyVPRM/README.md

 1. Fitting the parameters of a VPRM model against Eddy-Covariance Fluxtower measurements (e.g. FLUXNET or ICOS)
 2. Making CO2 flux predictions for a given region of interest
 3. Generating input files to run VPRM in the Weather Research and Forecasting Model (WRF)

-In case of any questions please write an E-Mail to theo.glauch@dlr.de.

 ## Example Net Ecosystem Fluxes generated with pyVPRM